Capwell/Searchntalk/README.md

 # Searchntalk
-Find your friends on map and make a chat
+Locate your friends on a map
+Let friends find you
+Chat with friends